bobaekang/icjia-r-workshop/slides/module4_slides2.md

 ```r
 aes(tooltip, onclick, data_id)
 ```
-* Each interactive `geom` has mapping for the following interactive elements:
+* Each interactive "geom" has mapping for the following interactive elements:
   * `tooltip` is a column containing information to be displayed as tooltip
   * `onclick` is a column containing JavaScript instructions to run for a "click" event
   * `data_id` is a column containing id to be associated with elements.